DevAlves1993/AndroidOSms/README.md

     }

-Mark:In order to send SMS since our API, you must first of all buy a bundle SMS with Orange.In order to to facilitate the integration of API, you have the possiblity to buy a bundle "statter".
+Mark:In order to send SMS since our API, you must first of all buy a bundle SMS with Orange.In order to to facilitate the integration of API, you have the possibility to buy a bundle "statter".

 #### How consulted numbers sms remainder :